ys7yoo/PiTutorial/README.md

         Here, "sudo" is a special command (only for administrators) to change or set critical settings.
 Any sudo command requires authentification based on the password of the current your.

-        System-critical operations can be done only sudoers.
+        System-critical operations can be done only by sudoers.

         For example, you can reboot with this command:
         ```bash